hb-sravan/IntroductionWrapper/README.md

         )
  ```

-Here each slide is one page in viewpager and `addSlide` is the method which comes from IntroductionBaseActivity() which is used to add our IntroductionFragment to the view pager
+Here each slide is one page in viewpager and `addSlide` is the method which comes from `IntroductionBaseActivity()` which is used to add our `IntroductionFragment` to the view pager

+`IntroductionWithSkipText()` - Is a base class with skip ,next and done buttons will have Text
+`IntroductionWithSkipButton()` - Is a base class with skip ,next and done buttons will have Button Drawables

  # IntroductionFragment